nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, especially in the context of cancer diagnosis.

-### Expanded Definition and Usage\nNano-drug cancer diagnosis signifies a significant advancement in the field of oncology, merging the precision of nanotechnology with the therapeutic potential of pharmacology.
+### Expanded Definition and Usage:
+Nano-drug cancer diagnosis signifies a significant advancement in the field of oncology, merging the precision of nanotechnology with the therapeutic potential of pharmacology.
 By leveraging nanoscale materials and agents that can specifically target cancer cells, these diagnostic tools offer unprecedented accuracy and specificity.
 This not only aids in the accurate detection of tumors at earlier stages but also allows for the monitoring of treatment efficacy and disease progression in real-time.
 The ability to visualize and interact with cancer cells at the molecular level provides surgeons and oncologists with critical information that can guide treatment decisions, potentially leading to better outcomes and reduced side effects by targeting treatments only where necessary.